changdaniel88/CAP5610TeslaMovementPrediction/README.md

 4. If going to use jupyter notebook, "pip install jupyter", and open jupyter notebook.
 5. Run the TeslaMovementPrediction.ipynb file and observe the code working.

-(If there are issues with runnign
+(If there are issues with running, could be due to packages and might need reinstalling.)